Saptagram Assembly constituency

 Saptagram Assembly constituency is an assembly constituency in Hooghly district in the Indian state of West Bengal.

 Overview

-As per orders of the Delimitation Commission, No. 193 Saptagram Assembly constituency is composed of the following: Bansberia Municipality, Aknna, Amnan, Goswami Malipara, Harit and Mahanad gram panchayats of Polba Dadpur community development block, and Mogra II and Saptagram gram panchayats of Chinsurah Mogra community development block.
+As per orders of the Delimitation Commission, No. 193 Saptagram Assembly constituency is composed of the following: Bansberia Municipality, Akna, Amnan, Goswami Malipara, Harit and Mahanad gram panchayats of Polba Dadpur community development block, and Mogra II and Saptagram gram panchayats of Chinsurah Mogra community development block.

-Saptagram Assembly constituency is part of No. 28 Hooghly (Lok Sabha constituency).
+Saptagram Assembly constituency is part of No. 28 Hooghly Lok Sabha constituency.